-Geographically, Uruguay is located on the east coast of South America, and while it is certainly not an island like the other countries I’ve mentioned, it is fairly tranquil.
+Geographically, Uruguay is located on the east coast of South America, and while it is certainly not an island like the other countries we’ve mentioned, it is fairly tranquil.

 Its location allows you to enjoy a relatively peaceful environment without going too far off-grid – after all, Buenos Aires is just around the corner.

-It is also relatively accessible since residency is generally easy to obtain, without a great deal of cost or hassle.
+It is also relatively accessible since residency is generally easy to obtain without much cost or hassle.
 Lifestyle costs are also very cheap, especially when compared to New Zealand, and it offers a tax exemption possibility.

 5 – Singapore

-There are few countries for expats more international and accomplished than Singapore – about a fifth of its population has a net worth of one million dollars, and a good portion of the rest are on their way to getting it.
+Few countries for expats are more international and accomplished than Singapore – about a fifth of its population are millionaires, and a good portion of the rest are on their way to getting there.

 From an investment perspective, the problem with Singapore is that it has become more difficult to get in and much more expensive.